Wireshark 4.7.0

 WS_DLL_PUBLIC addrinfo_lists_t * get_addrinfo_list ( void )

-The struct contains two g_lists one with hashipv4_t entries and one with hashipv6_t entries.
+Returns a structure containing two GLists: one with hashipv4_t entries for IPv4 mappings and one with hashipv6_t entries for IPv6 mappings.

 Returns